Tuesday, 24 April 2018

 Using your home's equity can be an affordable way to borrow, if you can get a low interest rate.
 Because the loan is secured by the equity in your home, you could possibly get a lower rate than with an unsecured loan or credit card.

-Another reason is that the interest you pay on your home equity loan could be tax deductible, but you should always consult your tax professional regarding the deductibility of interest.
+Another attactive feature: The interest you pay on your home equity loan could be tax deductible, but you should always consult your tax professional regarding the deductibility of interest.

 Most lenders use something called a loan-to-value ratio to determine how much you can borrow.
 This is the total amount of your loans as a percentage of your home's total value.
 Most lenders prefer to keep the loan-to-value ratio under 75 percent.

-Let's do the math, using the same example of a $300,000 house and a loan-to-value ratio of 75 percent.
+Let's do the math, using the example of a house with a market value of $300,000 and a loan-to-value ratio of 75 percent.

 |Current market value of home:||$300,000|